gharbia-mohammed/Data-Analysis-Climate-Research/README.md

 What is the long-term behavior of wind speed?

-Is solar irradiance decreasing or stable over time?
+How have temperature, wind speed, and solar radiation changed over time?

 How do monthly climatological patterns differ between 1941–1980 vs 1981–2020?

 Are there detectable seasonal trends?

-Three main analyses were conducted:
+The project includes:

 1.Annual Time Series (1941–2020)

-2.Seasonal / Monthly Climatology
+2.Seasonal Comparison between historical periods.

+3.Climate indicators visualization.

-3.Long-term trends for TAS, WS, RSDS
+4.Long-term trends for TAS, WS, RSDS

-### Results:
+### Seasonality Analysis

+Seasonal patterns were analyzed for all climate variables to understand how climate conditions change throughout the year.
+The analysis focuses on:

+# Air Temperature (TAS)
+Monthly temperature distribution.
+Comparison between 1941–1980 and 1981–2020.
+Identification of warming patterns across seasons.
+# Wind Speed (WS)
+Monthly wind variability.
+Seasonal peaks and low-wind periods.
+Changes between the two historical periods.
+# Surface Solar Radiation (RSDS)
+Seasonal behavior of solar radiation.
+Monthly differences across decades.
+Identification of periods with the highest solar potential.

+Questions explored:

+Which months experienced the strongest changes?
+Did seasonal patterns remain stable over time?
+Which variable shows the largest seasonal variation

+## Key Findings

-1. Air Temperature (TAS)
+### 1. Air Temperature (TAS)

-Temperature increased from 21.25°C in 1943 to 24.8°C in 2020.
+- Temperature increased from **21.25°C in 1943** to **24.8°C in 2020**, indicating a clear warming trend across North Africa.

 <img width="600" height="300" alt="ta_plot" src="https://github.com/user-attachments/assets/89e22cb5-3def-49d7-9956-558e4c07bb20" />

+---

-2. Wind Speed (WS)
+### 2. Wind Speed (WS)

-Wind speeds range from 1.65 to 2.7 m/s over the entire period.
+- Wind speeds ranged from **1.65 to 2.7 m/s** over the study period.

-Highest values occurred in 1943 and 2000; lowest in 1958 and 1962.
+- The highest values occurred in **1943** and **2000**, while the lowest values were recorded in **1958** and **1962**.

 <img width="600" height="300" alt="ws_plot" src="https://github.com/user-attachments/assets/67bfee22-078a-4c55-ac30-ea442edb1229" />

+---

-3. Solar Irradiance (RSDS)
+### 3. Solar Irradiance (RSDS)

-Values range from 255.5 to 265 Wh/m² annually.
+- Annual solar irradiance ranged from **255.5 to 265 Wh/m²**.

-Highest values in early 1940s, lowest in mid-1970s.
+- The highest values occurred in the early **1940s**, while the lowest values were observed in the **mid-1970s**.

-Overall trend shows a slight decline over the 80-year period.
+- The overall trend shows a slight decline over the 80-year period.

 <img width="600" height="300" alt="ssrd_plot" src="https://github.com/user-attachments/assets/fd0d6dfb-7175-4995-bf41-83df2a9e942a" />

-### conclusion:

-This historical climate assessment reveals that:

-Temperature shows a strong upward trend.
+---

+### 4. Monthly Temperature Climatology (TAS)

+- Monthly temperatures were compared between **1941–1980** and **1981–2020**.
+- Temperatures increased across all months during the recent period.
+- Summer months (**June–August**) recorded the highest temperatures, while **January** and **February** remained the coolest months.
+- The largest increase occurred in **July**, reaching approximately **1°C**, whereas the smallest change was observed in **February**.

+*(Insert temperature seasonality figure here.)*

+---

+### 5. Monthly Wind Speed Climatology (WS)

+- Monthly wind speed patterns were analyzed to identify seasonal variability.
-Wind speed varies substantially, with increases in winter months.
+- Wind speed showed only minor changes during summer months.

-Solar irradiance remains largely stable, showing only small long-term reductions.

-These findings highlight the importance of understanding long-term climate behavior in North Africa, especially in regions dependent on climate-sensitive sectors such as agriculture, water resources, and renewable energy.
+- More pronounced changes were observed during winter.
+- The largest increase occurred in **October** and **December**, reaching approximately **0.2 m/s**.

+*(Insert wind seasonality figure here.)*

+---

+### 6. Monthly Solar Radiation Climatology (RSDS)

+- Solar radiation exhibited a clear seasonal cycle.
+- Peak values occurred between **May and July**, while the lowest values were observed during **December** and **January**.
+- Solar radiation patterns remained largely stable between the two periods.
+- Only a slight decrease was observed in **May**.

+*(Insert solar radiation seasonality figure here.)*

+## Conclusion

+Using 80 years of climate data, this project applied time-series analysis, seasonal comparisons, and data visualization to identify long-term trends in North Africa.

+The results show increasing temperatures, seasonal changes in wind speed, and relatively stable solar radiation patterns.
+These insights highlight the value of data analytics in understanding climate variability and supporting decisions in renewable energy and environmental planning.